emilyst/home/README.md

 That is left for me, as a user, to do.
 It merely configures relevant programs if they exist.

+One last thing: I'm describing how I set up and use this not so that you can use my home repository as is.
+It's personal to me, meets my specific needs, and comes with no guarantees whatsoever.
+What's right for me is almost certainly not right for anyone else.
+However, if you want to know how my setup works and accomplish a similar setup for yourself, read on.

 Setup
 -----